jgujerry/python-virtual-environments/README.md

 However, `conda` environment is relatively heavy, and the size of the environment would be larger than environments created by using other tools.
 Also, it's common that installing packages via `conda` is slow.

 `mamba` is a reimplementation and drop-in replacement for `conda`, designed in `C++` to provide improved performance and efficiency.
 One of the key advantages of `mamba` is its speed; it is generally faster and more efficient at resolving dependencies compared to `conda`.
 This can significantly reduce the time required for package installation and environment management.
 The commands and usage of `mamba` are almost identical to those of `conda`, making it easy for users to switch without having to learn new syntax or commands.

+`pixi`, written in Rust, is a modern, cross-platform, multi-language package manager and workflow tool built on the fundation of the `conda` ecosystem.
+This is especially useful when you are working with multiple Python interpreters and bindings to C and C++ libraries.
+For example, GDAL from `PyPI` does not have binary C dependencies, but the `conda` package does.
+On the other hand, some packages are only available through `PyPI`, which `pixi` can also install for you, best of both world.
+Besides, it introduces a project-centric approach rather than focusing on solely on environments, like what `conda` and `mamba` do.
+This shift towards projects offers a more organized and efficient way to manage dependencies and run code, tailored to modern development practices.

 #### 8. New Python packaging and tooling packages?